-Everything you need to know about Amazon’s virtual assistant, Alexa
+What is Alexa?
+It’s Amazon’s new virtual assistant

 “The Alexa Voice Service (AVS) is Amazon’s intelligent voice recognition and natural language understanding service that allows you to voice-enable any connected device that has a microphone and speaker.”

 While Alexa is the official name for Amazon’s voice assistant, you can change this wake word to “Amazon” or “Echo.”
-It’s a useful feature if your name happens to be Alexa.
+That’s a useful feature, especially if your own name happens to be Alexa.

 Why Alexa?

 Apple has Siri.
 Google Home comes alive when you say “OK, Google.”
 And Amazon has Alexa.
 But why?
 According to David Limp, the Amazon executive who oversaw the development of the service, the name “Alexa” was chosen for a few reasons.
-First, the name “Alexa” harkens back to the Library of Alexandria, which attempted to collect all of the world’s knowledge.
+First, the name “Alexa” harks back to the Library of Alexandria, which attempted to collect all of the world’s knowledge.
 Amazon is attempting to do the same thing.
 Alexa is always learning but, in theory, it should be a seamless source of information.

-More practically, the service was named Alexa because it contains an uncommon “X” sound.
-Since this service is voice-activated, Amazon wanted to choose a name that wouldn’t get confused with other words that could accidentally wake the device:
+More practically, the service was named Alexa because it contains the uncommon “X” sound.
+Since this service is voice-activated, Amazon wanted to choose a name that wouldn’t get confused with other words that could accidentally awaken the device:

 “We did go through a number of names and the name is important as much for the personality that it creates around the persona than is this computer-based voice computer in the cloud.
 But there’s computer science behind it, too,” said Limp.
 “If any of you have Echoes, you know that it only wakes up when it hears the word “Alexa,” and the phonics of that word and how that word is parsed and the fact that it has a hard consonant with the ‘X’ in it, is important in making sure that it wakes up only when it’s asked for.
 And so, a combination of those two things allowed us to kind of narrow in on Alexa.”